 The "long" nineteenth century is an era characterized by industrial, technical, and social revolution.
 With a changing society came new approaches to the study of natural history, physics, mathematics, medicine, and public health.
 The rise of secular culture, the transportation and information revolution, the competition for empire, modern warfare, and modern notions of the self and the body are all topics with links to "pure science."
-Science, Technology and Medicine, 1780-1925 helps researchers place science, along with medicine and technology, in the mainstream of historical study.
+Science, Technology, and Medicine, Part I helps researchers place science, along with medicine and technology, in the mainstream of historical study.

 The interdisciplinary collection consists primarily of two components: